A Comparative Evaluation of Quantification Methods

 We show the general performance results of all quantification algorithms over all datasets in Figure \ref{fig:gen_binary} and Table \ref{tab:bin_general}.
 The letter-value plots in Figures \ref{fig:gen_boxes_AE}) and \ref{fig:gen_boxes_NKLD}) represent the respective distributions of absolute error (AE) and normalized Kullback-Leibler divergence (NKLD) scores resulting from all experiments.
 Colors in the plot indicate algorithm categories, i.e., count adaptation-based algorithms are shown in blue, distribution matching methods in orange, and adaptations of traditional classification algorithms are shown in green.
 The plots in \ref{fig:gen_CDs_AE}) and \ref{fig:gen_CDs_NKLD}) depict the average performance ranks of all algorithms per dataset along with the critical differences between average ranks, which indicate whether the difference in average ranks is statistically significant according to the Nemenyi post-hoc test \citep{demsar_statistical_2006}.
 Here, horizontal bars show which average rankings do not differ to a degree that is statistically significant.
 Tables \ref{tab:main_results_ae}) and \ref{tab:main_results_nkld}) complement these plots by providing the average absolute errors (AE) and normalized Kullback-Leibler divergences (NKLD) for all scenarios per algorithm and dataset.
 Based on these averages, the rankings for the plots \ref{fig:gen_CDs_AE}) and \ref{fig:gen_CDs_NKLD}) have been compiled.
 Further, for each algorithm, a total average error score over all datasets is provided.

 Overall, under both the NKLD and the AE metric, we observe substantial differences between the algorithms.
 While there is no single individual best algorithm for all cases, the results suggest that there is a group of algorithms that perform particularly well compared to the rest.
-First and foremost, the two threshold selection methods \emph{TSMax} and \emph{MS}, and the Topsøe distance optimization from the \emph{DyS}-Framework share the top three aggregated ranks with respect to both the AE and the NKLD.
-When additionally considering the overall distribution of error scores, the \emph{MS} and \emph{DyS} methods even appear to have a slight edge over the \emph{TSMax} approach.
-Further, with respect to both measures, the \emph{TSX} threshold selection policy as well as \emph{Friedman's method (FM)} do not fall behind these top methods to a degree that is statistically significant with respect to the Nemenyi post-hoc test.
+First and foremost, the \emph{HDy}, \emph{MS}, \emph{FMM}, \emph{DyS}, and \emph{FM} methods, in that order, appear to yield the best performances when considering the overall distributions of error scores with respect to both AE and NKLD.
+When considering the aggregated rankings, these methods also tend to perform well, with the \emph{FMM} and \emph{MS} methods performing the strongest with respect to the AE, and \emph{HDy} performing strongest for the NKLD.
+Except for the \emph{FM} method falling off in the NKLD-based rankings, there is, however, no statistically significant difference between these methods with respect to the Nemenyi post-hoc test.